Twitter To Halt Political Ads, In Contrast To Facebook

 But critics, including several Facebook employees, say the policy gives politicians free rein to lie and makes it easy to spread those lies.

-Facebook workers posted an open letter with 250 signatures to the company's internal message board urging Facebook to hold political ads to the same standards as other ads, including being fact-checked.
+Facebook workers posted an open letter with 250 signatures to the company's internal message board, urging Facebook to hold political ads to the same standards as other ads, including being fact-checked.